Saratoga Springs dealing with nearly $7 million budget shortfall

 SARATOGA SPRINGS, N.Y.
-(NEWS 10)– A $42.9 million dollar budget has been proposed for Saratoga Springs.
-The city is facing a nearly $7 million dollar shortfall due to lack of sales tax revenue from not having visitors at the track or SPAC this year because of COVID-19.
+(NEWS10) — A $42.9 million dollar budget has been proposed for Saratoga Springs.
+Because of COVID-19, the city is facing a nearly $7 million shortfall due to lack of sales tax revenue from not having visitors at the track or SPAC this year.

-Taxes could also increase by 6 percent, something that hasn’t happened in almost a decade.
+Taxes could also increase by 6%, something that hasn’t happened in almost a decade.

-“I have proposed 10 percent expense reductions to all full time employees salaries, an additional 15 percent reduction in public safety, 25 percent in public works, and we scaled back on recreation significantly,” explained Michele Madigan, Commissioner of Finance.
+“I have proposed 10% expense reductions to all full-time employees’ salaries, an additional 15% reduction in public safety, 25% in public works, and we scaled back on recreation significantly,” explained Michele Madigan, Commissioner of Finance.

 Tonight’s meeting in Saratoga Springs began with a public comment period.